jeremywbrazell/reading-notes/401-Reading-Prep.md

 1. Make sure you take enough time to understand the problem completely before attempting to solve it
 1. Trying to over solve the solution on the first try

-## Simple Steps To Solve Programming Problems
+## Simple Steps To Solve Programming Problems (Spend at least 70% on steps 1-3)
 1. Read the problem twice
 2. Solve manually with 3 sets of sample data
 3. Optimize the manual steps